twosixlabs/armory/.github/CONTRIBUTING.md

 ## Setting up the Development Environment
 Armory follows the [GitHub Standard Fork & Pull Request Workflow](https://gist.github.com/Chaser324/ce0505fbed06b947d962) and therefore, to get started with contributing to armory, you will first need to head over to [https://github.com/twosixlabs/armory](https://github.com/twosixlabs/armory) and fork the repo.
-Once forked, clone that fork to your computer and cd into the forked repo location (herein refered to as `[armory-fork-repo]`).
+Once forked, clone that fork to your computer and cd into the forked repo location (herein refered to as `YOUR_ARMORY_REPO`).

 From here, you will need to setup your python virtual environment and, depending on your use case, other applications such as Docker.
 The following section will describe the details here in a bit more detail.